arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/live-streaming/content.md

 The `HOST` variable must be empty so the socket uses the DHCP IP assigned to the Nicla Vision for the connection.

 You can use `8080` as the `PORT` by default.
-Check with your network administrator if the port is closed or reserved so you know which you can use for this application.
+Check with your network administrator if the port is closed or reserved so you know which one you can use for this application.

 The code section below search for a WiFi® network with the credentials supplied before and start a connection process to it.
 Also, it creates a socket server for video streaming.